naver/svc-template/README.md

 ## How to use

-1. new -> SVC PATTERN -> select SVC Activity /SVC Activity with Usecase /SVC Fragment /SVC Fragment with Usecase
+1. new -> SVC -> select SVC Activity /SVC Activity with Usecase /SVC Fragment /SVC Fragment with Usecase
 2. write screen name
 3. finish